 (Ok, I didn’t really say that.
 I’m mostly successful at knowing the difference between being accurate and being interesting in social situations.
 But I did think it.)

-And as a tech writer, I’d hesitate to express my response to Cliff and Norm.
+And as a tech writer, I’d hesitate to document my response to Cliff and Norm.
 Even if it ends up being closer to the truth, it’s still not actionable.
 Is a shoulder hunch an action?

 I’ve watched many engineers look longingly at the Leave Meeting button during my interrogations into edge cases and paths to error conditions.
 I make them suffer so I can understand the probability of a risk and its potential impact.
 I’m not going to waste my user’s time about a low-risk, low-impact situation.
 I’m definitely going to let users know when the risk, impact, or both are considerable.

 To be honest, I’ve never had to warn my users about possible death or injury, even for that one audience who dealt with life and death daily.
-Important and useful as it was, the system we were documenting for them was on a non-critical path of their day-to-day work lives.
+Important and useful as it was, the system we were documenting for them was on a non-critical path of their day-to-day work.
 And they were already heavily trained to prevent and fix bad situations.

 Yeah, I feel obligated to give my users something that helps them.
 But is this an example where even the best of the best technical doc can’t save the user from the unpredictable?